lhofer/CS50_Rails_Seminar/todo_list_final/README.md

 Look through and see a working app that can create, edit, update, and destroy (CRUD) items in a todo list

+####NOTE: in order to run the final version without completing prior steps:

+(i.e. if you have simply git cloned this repository into your computer rather than following along the tutorial step by step in a project you created)

+$ bundle install
+$ rake db:migrate

 *Changes from prior steps:*
 ####Step 1: edit
   *Edits to app/controllers/items_controller.rb